etan18/Obsidian-Notes/Cognitive Science/neurons.md

 #mcb61 #cogsci126

-The neuron doctrine is the base principle that **neurons** are the fundamental unit of the nervous system.
+The neuron doctrine (Ramon y Cajal, 1852-1934) is the base principle that **neurons** are the fundamental unit of the nervous system.
 These cells are responsible for receiving and relaying sensory inputs.
 ### cell anatomy
 There are three main parts of the neuron: cell body, dendrites, and the synapse.
 - The **soma**, or cell body